webmastak/gnome-shell-extensions-mediaplayer/README.md

 gnome-shell-extension-mediaplayer is a simple extension for controlling any MPRIS v2.1 capable Mediaplayer.

 This extension will monitor DBus to look for active players automatically (player names are referenced in the metadata.json file).
-All active players are shown in the gnome-shell volume menu.
+All active players are shown in the gnome-shell volume menu by default.

 Tested players :